Loopring/protocols/packages/loopring_v3/DESIGN.md

 An off-chain withdrawal is hashed using Pedersen in the sequence given above.
 The hash is signed by the Owner using the private key associated with the public key stored in `account[accountID]` with EdDSA

 ```
-SignedOff-chainWithdrawal {
+SignedOffchainWithdrawal {
-  Off-chainWithdrawal off-chainWithdrawal
+  OffchainWithdrawal offChainWithdrawal
   Signature sig
 }
 ```

-`SignedOff-chainWithdrawal`s can be sent to the Operators for commitment.
+`SignedOffchainWithdrawal`s can be sent to the Operators for commitment.

 ### On-chain Withdrawal Request